School of Education and Human Sciences Code

 - Superintendents' Circle.

 The Superintendents' Circle shall serve as an advisory council to the Deans and Department Chairs.
-The Dean shall serve as Chair of the Circle, which shall consist of representatives from all of the school districts where the school places students for field experiences, student teaching, internships, and practica.
-The Circle shall advise the Dean and other School administrators on educational issues and offer suggestions relative to possible collaborative initiatives, such as professional development activities. - Learning Resource Advisory Council
+The Dean shall serve as Chair of the Circle, which shall consist of representatives from all the school districts where the school places students for field experiences, student teaching, internships, practica, and others designated by the Dean.
+The Circle shall advise the Dean and other School administrators on educational issues and offer suggestions relative to possible collaborative initiatives, such as professional development activities. - Professional Development Schools Alliance Executive Council.

 - Duties.
 The Council shall: